hahustat/ecostatm/README.md

-This package contains 15 datasets of Econometrics_stat3061 module:
+This package contains 15 datasets of Econometrics_stat3061 module for statistics students pf Mekelle University:

 * `auto`